xrazis/ichnaea/README.md

 I develop on Jetbrains products, so the run scripts should be available once you launch Webstorm.

+### Arduino

+If you use your host machine for a getaway just connect the _Arduino_ to any USB port, and deploy the docker-compose file.
+Alternatively, install docker to a _Raspberry_, connect the _Arduino_, and run the client container standalone.
+Be sure to enter the correct IP in the client config so a socket connection can be established with the server.

 # Exposed Ports

 The following services and respective ports are exposed: